Collaborate with FDA and Industry and Others to Improve Product Development and Review

 The focus of the Annual Computational Science Symposium is to continue the work initiated at the previous annual meetings by bringing FDA, industry and academia together to provide an update on current initiatives ongoing within the FDA, explore emerging technologies and establish collaborative working groups to address current challenges related to the access and review of data to support product development.
 Previous work has included the creation of a Study Data Reviewer's Guide Template for submission, development of a non-clinical road map and the application of semantics technology to standards.

-• Delivery of CDISC Standards in RDF – Implementation of the CDISC standards within RDF, a robust model for standards development and system interoperability.
+- Delivery of CDISC Standards in RDF – Implementation of the CDISC standards within RDF, a robust model for standards development and system interoperability.

 Participants will collaborate to create standard scripts for predefined targeted analyses using various code languages.
 The group will meet during the conference and on Monday evening to bang through some code.
-Join us for food, beverages and a hands-on opportunity to jump-start our code repository!
+Join us for food, beverages and a hands-on opportunity to contribute to the PhUSE code repository!
 Note that participation will be limited, so sign up early.

 As part of the CSS, the Working Group Steering Committee is accepting proposals for new projects.
 A proposal will address problems of significant relevance to computational science related to drug, biologic and device development and must meet all of the guidelines for projects within the CSS collaboration.
 Click here for more information and to download the New Project Request Form.
-New projects can be submitted at any time but there is a deadline of December 31 to be included in the 2014 March meeting.
+New projects can be submitted at any time but there is a deadline of December 31 2014 to be included in the March 2015 meeting.

 Online registration will open the first week of November and the Symposium is limited to only 300 attendees so register early before the event is sold out.
 Advanced onsite registration will open on Sunday, March 16th between 4pm - 5pm.